-Back in the day, Silver Springs could not compete with Walt Disney’s new venture in the Orlando area and in the 1970s the once-popular Florida tourist attraction, Florida’s first in fact, began a steady decline.
-With the loss of revenue came the inability to properly care for the animals of the attraction and for the natural resources of the property.
+Back in the day, Silver Springs could not compete with Walt Disney’s new venture in the Orlando area, and in the 1970s, the once-popular Florida tourist attraction, Florida’s first in fact, began a steady decline.
+With the loss of revenue came the inability to properly care for the animals of the attraction and the property’s natural resources.

 Soon after the state of Florida took over its care, an expansive restoration plan to return the polluted springs and surrounding property back to its natural beauty was developed and put into action.

 While restoration is the State’s main objective, there is a great deal of history as a tourist attraction that the state has decided to preserve as well.
 Of course, the decision was made to keep offering the world-famous Glass Bottom Boat Tours, but there are still other remnants from the attraction’s past still standing on the grounds.

 Many Hollywood productions and TV shows were filmed there: Tarzan the Ape Man starring Johnny Weissmuller, Creature from the Black Lagoon in 1954, Sea Hunt Starring Lloyd Bridges, and underwater scenes in two James Bond Films among numerous other productions have been filmed at Silver Springs.

 On our day of adventure at Silver Springs we of enjoyed the underwater view of the springs by taking the Glass Bottom Boat tour.

 But we also spent some time looking for the now-famous inhabitants leftover from the good old roadside attraction days, the Feral rhesus macaques, or more simply, the wild monkeys.
 Yes, wild monkeys.